xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ```

 The autoregressive model estimates that the bounce rate decreased 🔻 0.55% on average and this effect
 is statistically significant ($P>|t| = 4.4\\% $, less than our $\alpha = 5\\% $) meaning the bounce rates drops from 12.91 + 24 * 0.0121 = 13.20% to 12.65%.
-However, unlike the previous OLS model the autoregressive model doesn't estimates a statistical significance trend of decrease in bounce rate each week after intervention which is in line with our expectations.
+However, unlike the previous OLS model, the autoregressive model does not estimate a statistical significance trend of decrease in bounce rate each week after intervention, which is in line with our expectations.

-The models estimates (with counterfactual projection) can be seen in the chart bellow:
+The models estimates (with counterfactual projections) can be seen in the chart below:

 <details>
 <summary>Click to see code.</summary>